aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/README-case-04.md

 ## Overview

-This section documents practical Windows network troubleshooting cases for first-level IT support practice.
+This section documents Windows network troubleshooting cases based on common first-level IT support scenarios.

-The cases focus on common connectivity issues, IPv4 configuration, DHCP behaviour, command-line diagnostics, and structured troubleshooting documentation.
+The focus is on connectivity issues, IPv4 configuration, DHCP behaviour, command-line diagnostics, and structured troubleshooting documentation.

 ---